Last updated on July 4th, 2021

 ♦ Lake Como: Classic Tour and Cruise to Bellagio for max 7 participants.
 If you prefer small groups and something more exclusive, this day trip for a maximum of seven participants might be the right choice.
 You’ll get to discover Como, Varenna, and Bellagio (including private boat and ferry).

 ♦ Lake Como Day Trip from Milan: Varenna, Bellagio, and Tremezzo.
 A day trip from Milan to Lake Como by train and boat.
-You’ll discover Varenna, hop on a boat and cruise over to Bellagio.
+You’ll discover Varenna, hop on a boat, and cruise over to Bellagio.
 Afterward, you’ll hop on another ferry to charming Tremezzo and visit Villa Carlotta.

 ♦ Lake Como, Bellagio, and Lugano.
-Discover both northern Italy and southern Switzerland on a day trip from Milan, including a boat cruise on Lake Como.
+Discover northern Italy and southern Switzerland on a day trip from Milan, including a boat cruise on Lake Como.

 ♦ Lake Como and Valtellina Valley Small-Group Tour from Milan.
-Discover Lake Como and the beautiful, off the beaten track Valtellina valley.
+Discover Lake Como and the beautiful, off-the-beaten-track Valtellina valley.

 How to travel from Milan to Lake Como on an independent day trip

 How to get to Lake Como from Milan: Frequent trains connect Milan to Como.
 Depending on where you stay in Milan, you can leave from Milano Centrale Station or Milano Cadorna.
 The journey is about one hour.
 Check the timetables and buy your tickets.

 A fun way to visit Lake Como is taking a 3-hours tour with electric bikes equipped with an i-pad mini and Bluetooth headphones.

 Tip: The easiest way to visit Bellagio and Varenna is to take a round trip.
 Milan -> Train to Como -> Boat to Bellagio -> Boat to Varenna -> Train to Milan (or the other way round).